Shadows of characteristic cycles, Verma modules, and positivity of Chern-Schwartz-MacPherson classes of Schubert cells: Introduction

-The natural geometric framework where these points of view converge is that of the characteristic cycles on the cotangent bundle.
-Classical results of Ginzburg \cite{ginzburg:characteristic} and Sabbah \cite{sabbah:quelques} showed that the (non-equivariant) MacPherson's transformation factors through the group of conic Lagrangian cycles in the cotangent bundle.
-We revisit this theory, and extend it to the equivariant setting.
-In fact, we prove that Sabbah-Ginzburg map relating conic Lagrangian cycles to homology of flag manifolds has a simple intersection theoretic meaning: it is the restriction to the zero section of a conic Lagrangian cycle, taking into account the $\C^*$-action on the cotangent fibres.
-For flag manifolds, a rich source of characteristic cycles is given by the proof of Brylinski-Kashiwara \cite{brylinski.kashiwara:KL} and Beilinson-Bernstein \cite{beilinson.bernstein:localisation} of Kazhdan-Lusztig conjectures.
-In this context, the Lagrangian cycles corresponding to CSM classes are the characteristic cycles of the Verma modules.

-We combine the algebraic and geometric frameworks to prove a Segre type formula for the CSM classes of Schubert cells, in tems of the characteristic cycle of the Verma modules.
-The formula is manifestly positive in the non-equivariant case, and it proves the non-equivariant version of a positivity conjecture from \cite{aluffi.mihalcea:eqcsm} for the CSM classes of Schubert cells in flag manifolds.
-This generalizes a similar positivity result proved by J. Huh \cite{huh:positivity} for the Grassmannian case (in turn proving an earlier conjecture posed in \cite{aluffi.mihalcea:csm}).
+One of our main goals is to show that the CSM classes of Schubert cells are effective, thus proving the non-equivariant version of a positivity conjecture from \cite{aluffi.mihalcea:eqcsm}.
+This generalizes a similar positivity result proved by J.~Huh \cite{huh:positivity} for the Grassmannian case (in turn proving an earlier conjecture posed in \cite{aluffi.mihalcea:csm}).
+This also implies positivity of the Kazhdan-Lusztig classes (associated to the stalk Euler characteristic of intersection cohomology complexes of Schubert varieties), and in some instances positivity of Mather classes.

+On the route of proving the positivity conjecture we revisit, and extend to the equivariant setting, the `Lagrangian model' for constructing MacPherson's transformation for arbitrary smooth projective varieties $X$, as developed by Sabbah \cite{sabbah:quelques} and by Ginzburg \cite{ginzburg:characteristic}.
+Our methods and results, using `shadows' of characteristic cycles in the cotangent bundle of $X$, may be of independent interest.

+For flag manifolds, we apply our methods to relate CSM classes of Schubert cells, characteristic cycles of Verma $\caD$-modules, and Maulik and Okounkov stable envelopes for the cotangent bundle of flag manifolds \cite{maulik.okounkov:quantum}.
+This adds a `Lagrangian perspective' to previous connections between CSM classes and stable envelopes found by Rim{\'a}nyi and Varchenko \cite{rimanyi.varchenko:csm} (see also Su's thesis \cite{su:thesis}).
+We give a more precise account of our results next.